 - Become well-known with the structure of Data Sufficiency questions and the concepts they most likely to appear in the test

 - Keep practising reading comprehension in everyday reading and develop an eye to look for keywords, recognize the question type to master reading comprehension

 - Since you have practised a majority of quant topics, prepare a formula sheet of all important concepts of Maths for last-minute revision

-You are the final stage of 1st month, now you have a lot to revise as well as some topics to practice.
-From this week onwards we will start practising writing to ace the essay question.
+You are in the final stage of 1st month, now you have a lot to revise as well as some topics to practice.
+From this week onwards we will start practicing writing to ace the essay question.
 Here are your tasks for this week:

 - Revise basic concepts of combinatory and statistics